18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

 ## <a id="meeting-space">Meeting Space</a>

-<a href="https://meet.gsa.gov/">Meeting Space</a> is the service you'll use to create your own conference call line.
-Here&rsquo;s how to do that:
+<a href="https://meet.gsa.gov/">Meeting Space</a> is the service you'll use to create your own conference call line, as opposed to our usual video calls in Google Hangouts Meet.
+Hangouts Meet allow up to 99 participants plus a host: Meeting Space is usually only needed if you'll go beyond that or your participants can't use Hangouts Meet.
+Here&rsquo;s how to create a Meeting Space call line:

 1. Log in.
-Click `Meetings → New Meeting`.
+Click `My Profile → My Audio Profiles`.
-2. Fill out the required fields on the `Meeting Information` form and accept the defaults for everything else.
-Essentially, you're setting up a fake meeting to trigger a request for a conference line.
-3. After you set up the meeting, an &ldquo;audio profile&rdquo; is automatically generated for you.
-4. Wait up to eight days.
-Audio profiles are created in weekly batches, so it can take up to seven or eight days before yours is created.
-Please note that you won't receive a notification once your profile is created — be sure to log in to check on the status of your profile.
-5. Log in.
-Click `Meetings → New Meeting`.
-6. On the Enter &ldquo;Meeting Information page,&rdquo; scroll down to Audio Conference Settings and click Manage Audio Profiles.
-You should see a table on the left-hand side of the screen that lists an audio profile (with a name along the lines of GSA Meeting Space Audio Profile).
-7. If the table is empty, your profile hasn't been created yet.
-Otherwise, click the audio profile name to see your conference line number and passcodes.
+2. On the left hand side click `Intercall Audio Profile` to select it.
+3. The right hand side of the screen will display the Intercall Audio Profile information that includes the conference code, leader pin, and conference phone number information.
+Audio profile information including leader pin

+`My Audio Profile` is the only place that you will find the PIN needed to start any audio call outside of the meeting room.

-While this process can take up to eight days, the upshot is that your conference number is permanent!
+That's it: your conference number is permanent!
 Yours to keep, forever.
 And when you need to use your conference number, you *do not* need to schedule a meeting in Meeting Space.
 You just dial in with the leader code, and the number will be active for others using the participant code.

+If you'd already set this up pre-February 2019, you may need to update it.
+Please reference an IT Insider email from February 2019 for instructions.

 ## Office supplies